Portable 100 watts

 Operating portable can be a lot of fun.
 You don't need a massive tower and yagi array to work the world.
 A simple wire antenna and a small rig is all you really need.
-My favorite high power rig for portable operating is the Yaesu FT-897D.
+My favorite high power rig for portable operating is the Yaesu FT-897D, now upgraded to an FT991A.
 For a rig in the 100 watt category, it draws fairly low current compared to other rigs like the Yaesu FT-450 and the Icom IC 7000.
 With less current drain on you battery, you will be able operate a lot longer before the battery goes to a low voltage state where the rig will no longer operate correctly.

 I published a product review of the Yaesu FT 897D in the local club's newsletter.
 Here is the article: FT 897D product review PDF.
 There is a rig current drain comparison chart in this review.

-I found operating at one of the local parks, on top of a mountian, to be a lot of fun.
+I found operating at one of the local parks, on top of a mountain, to be a lot of fun.
 I've used numerous antennas ranging from a simple table top home brew antenna to numerous antennas made by Hy Power Antenna Company.

 Shown to the left is my FT 897D w/500 hz CW filter.
 I mostly operate CW but at times, if the band is in good shape, I will operate SSB.
 When operating portable I will either run 5 or 50 watts.
 The battery can handle short operating times of 100 watts but that limits the amount of time I can stay on the air.
 Remember, 50 watts out is only 3 DB down in power from 100 watts.
 That comes out to only ½ of an S unit less in signal strength.
 I judge my power level on band conditions.